andreacorbellini/andreacorbellini.github.io/src/theme/README.md

   This is a photo made by Andrea Corbellini, released under the terms of the [Creative Commons BY 4.0 International](http://creativecommons.org/licenses/by/4.0/).

-* `static/js/tipuesearch.min.js`

-  This is the [Tipue Search](http://www.tipue.com/search/) plugin for jQuery, released under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-* `static/js/tipuesearch_set.js`

-  This incorporates some excerpts from the contents of the blog, therefore it is released under the terms of the [Creative Commons BY 4.0 International](http://creativecommons.org/licenses/by/4.0/).

 * `static/css/pygments.css`

   This file was taken from the [simple theme](https://github.com/getpelican/pelican/tree/master/pelican/themes/simple/) of Pelican, released under the terms of the [GNU Affero GPL v3](http://www.gnu.org/licenses/agpl-3.0.en.html).